Fantmaretta/BDT-project/README.md

 ### Execution of the script `results.py`

-Run the python script `results.py` to simulate the prediction of falling rain for tomorrow or to compute the accuracy of some measures in specific stations given some parameters, which can be set:
+Run the python script `results.py` to simulate the prediction of falling rain for tomorrow or to compute the accuracy of some measures in specific stations given some parameters (the default one are already set as shown in the parser section), which can be set:
 * `-rain_acc`:
     - 0 -> if you want to get rain prediction
     - 1 -> if you want to get accuracies for a particular station